PR-ODINSON/Message_encoder_decoder/README.md

 # Message Encode-Decode Application

 A Python-based GUI application to encode and decode messages securely using a key.
 This app ensures secure communication by transforming messages into encoded formats that can only be decoded with the correct key.
-It is built with **Tkinter** for the graphical user interface and **base64** for encoding and decoding operations!
+It is built with **Tkinter** for the graphical user interface and **base64** for encoding and decoding operations!!

 ---